caisy-io/league/CONTRIBUTION.md

 [] If your PR has some conflicts, you are the owner and need to make sure those are fixed before reviews.

-[] IMPORTANT: Before submitting a PR for review, add a capture of component render and also a capture from figma to compare.
+[] IMPORTANT: Before submitting a PR for review, add a capture of component render and also a capture from figma to compare in the github PR. (zoom should be default 100% on both)

 [] IMPORTANT: Before submitting a PR test the component in storybook.